-Just add some heavy whipping cream to a glass jar and shake!
-Shake for a couple minutes and you’ll have whipping cream, keep going for butter.
+Just add some heavy whipping cream to a glass jar and shake, shake, shake!
+Keep rockin’ it for a few minutes and you’ll have whipping cream, keep going for a bit longer and you’ll end up with whipped, delicious, easy-to-spread butter.

 Use them to celebrate the holiday season.

 Make snow globes with your little ones by gluing a cute scene or decor to the inside of the mason jar lid.
-Fill the jar with a bottle of clear Elmers glue, about a quarter of a small jar of glitter, and water!
-Glue the lid to the glass and you’re good to go!
+Fill the jar with a bottle of clear Elmers glue, about a quarter of a small jar of glitter, and water.
+Hot glue the lid to the glass and you’re good to go!

 Get a little fancy at your next dinner party…

-Serve individual desserts in some of the smaller jars.
+Serve individual desserts in some of the smaller jars and you’ll really wow your dinner guests.
 You can bake cakes directly inside them or fill with ice cream, set out bowls of toppings, and have a DIY sundae bar.

-Pick up a poultry feeder base, fill a mason jar with bird seed, attach some wire, and you’ve got a great little bird feeder!
+Pick up a poultry feeder base from your local farm store, fill a mason jar with bird seed, attach some wire, and you’ve got a great little bird feeder.

-You can find mason jars in bulk online, but I recommend looking around the next time you go garage-sailing or do an ISO (I Seek Out) post in a local resale group.
-I guarantee you can find some amazing glass jars for an even more amazing price.
+You can find mason jars in bulk online, but I recommend looking around the next time you head out to garage sales or do an ISO (I Seek Out) post in a local resale group.
+I guarantee you can find some amazing glass jars for an even more amazing price!